Practical Nursing (NU)

 This three-semester curriculum is designed to prepare graduates to enter the field of nursing or to continue their nursing education at the associate or baccalaureate level.
 Graduates who successfully complete the program are eligible to take the Practical Nursing licensing exam (NCLEX-PN) and work under the direction of a licensed registered nurse, licensed physician or dentist.
 Practical Nursing education gives students the opportunity to acquire knowledge, skills, attitudes and judgment in order to provide safe nursing care.
 Classroom instruction in theory and basic nursing skills is provided on campus.
 Clinical experiences are obtained at area hospitals, nursing homes and health care agencies.
 Under the guidance of College faculty, students gain valuable experience in the care of clients of all ages.
 Practical Nursing students/graduates have the opportunity to pursue study toward an advanced degree in nursing.
 Practical nursing students/graduates also have a unique opportunity to earn an associate degree in Health Arts.
-Refer to the Health Arts major (in this catalog) for additional information.
+Refer to the Health Arts major for additional information.
 The Practical Nursing major is approved by the Pennsylvania State Board of Nursing.
 Those wishing to enter this major in preparation for continuing into the associate's or bachelor's degree major can read more about our LPN to RN Advanced Placement option.

 Recommended High School Subjects

 Three units of science (at least one unit should be Biology with a lab); math every year, including Algebra II; English and social studies every year; courses that help develop good oral and written communication skills.

 Special Admissions Requirements